Undergraduate study | Spanish, Portuguese and Latin American Studies

 Why study Spanish, Portuguese and Latin American Studies in Edinburgh?

 You’ll be based at the heart of the University of Edinburgh in a world-leading festival city with fantastic cinemas, theatres, galleries, libraries and collections, and established communities of Spanish and Portuguese speakers.
-The Edinburgh Spanish Film Festival was started by our staff and, now in its sixth year, is a regular fixture in the city’s extensive cultural calendar.
+The Edinburgh Spanish Film Festival was started by our staff and, now in its seventh year, is a regular fixture in the city’s extensive cultural calendar.

 The importance of Latin America is undoubtedly going to rise.
 Countries like Chile, Colombia, Mexico, Brazil and Argentina have such huge geopolitical importance it is hard to ignore their role in the future global economy.